awitwicki/PowerBot/README.md

 ```
 ## Web admin panel

 Also PowerBot gives you the ability to manage your bot through a web interface.
 By defaults PowerBot deploys a local web server with database (SQLite).
-Web application is based on ASPnet Core and Blazor.
+Web application is based on ASP.NET Core and Blazor.

 You can view the statistics of using the bot and edit access for your bot's users.